Big Bill Broonzy: Early years

-Born Lee Conley Bradley, he was one of the 17 children of Frank Broonzy (Bradley) and Mittie Belcher.
-The date and place of his birth are disputed.
-Broonzy claimed to have been born in Scott, Mississippi, but a body of emerging research compiled by the blues historian Robert Reisman suggests that he was born in Jefferson County, Arkansas.
-Broonzy claimed he was born in 1893, and many sources report that year, but family records discovered after his death suggested that the year was 1903.
-Soon after his birth the family moved to an area called Lake Dick, Arkansas, near Pine Bluff, Arkansas, where Bill spent his youth.
+Reportedly born Lee Conley Bradley, he was one of 17 children born to Frank Broonzy (Bradley) and Mittie Belcher.
+The year and place of his birth are disputed.
+Broonzy claimed to have been born in Scott, Mississippi but a body of emerging research compiled by the blues historian Robert Reisman suggests that he was born in Jefferson County, Arkansas.
+Broonzy claimed he was born in 1893, which is confirmed by a February 1957 travel manifest (UK and Ireland, Incoming Passenger Lists, 1878-1960), which gives his name as William L Broonzy, his age as 63, his date of birth as 26 June 1893 (Official Number 9511/10) and many sources report that year.
+However, family records discovered after his death suggested that the year may have been 1903.

+Soon after his birth, the family moved to an area called Lake Dick, Arkansas, near Pine Bluff, Arkansas, where Bill spent his youth.
 He began playing music at an early age.
 At the age of 10 he made himself a fiddle from a cigar box and learned how to play spirituals and folk songs from his uncle, Jerry Belcher.
 He and a friend, Louis Carter, who played a homemade guitar, began performing at social and church functions.
-These early performances included playing at "two-stages": picnics where whites and blacks danced at the same event, but with different stages for blacks and whites.
+These early performances included playing at "two-way": picnics where whites and blacks danced at the same event, but with different stages for blacks and whites.

 On the understanding that he was born in 1898 rather than earlier or later, sources suggest that in 1915, 17-year-old Broonzy was married and working as a sharecropper.
 He had given up playing the fiddle and had become a preacher.
 There is a story that he was offered $50 and a new violin if he would play for four days at a local venue.
 Before he could respond to the offer, his wife took the money and spent it, so he had to play.

 It has been previously stated that in 1916 his crop and stock were wiped out by drought and he went to work locally until he was drafted into the Army in 1917, that he served for two years in Europe during the First World War and that after his discharge from the Army in 1919, he left Pine Bluff and moved to the Little Rock area.
-However, biographer Bob Riesman, after examining Broonzy's family records, census records and local draft cards, concluded that Broonzy was only 14 in 1917 when the U.S. entered WW I and that Broonzy never actually served in the Army during World War I. In 1920, Broonzy moved north to Chicago in search of opportunity.
+However, biographer Bob Riesman, after examining Broonzy's family records, census records and local draft cards, concluded that Broonzy was only 14 in 1917 when the U.S. entered WWI and that Broonzy never actually served in the Army during World War I. In 1920, Broonzy moved north to Chicago in search of opportunity.